Daniel-KM/Omeka-S-module-BlockPlus/README.md

 #### Showcase

 This is a showcase for any resource, site, page, asset or url.
+It's an improved and genericized version of item showcase.

+#### Table of contents (improvement)

+The table can be displayed from the root if wanted.

 #### Twitter